Answer a few simple questions to make your document in minutes

 The requirements will vary by state; however, in North Carolina, your Power of Attorney must be acknowledged by a notary public and signed by two witnesses.
 Witnesses to a Healthcare PoA cannot be your attending physician or mental health provider, nor can they be an employee of any healthcare facility, adult care or nursing home where you are a patient or resident.
 Your spouse, relatives, heirs, and other beneficiaries are also prohibited.
 As a general rule, your witness(es) must be over 18 years old, and no witness should also be your agent.

-See North Carolina Healthcare Power of Attorney law: Chapter 32A, Article 3
+See North Carolina Medical/Healthcare Power of Attorney law: Chapter 32A, Article 3